-For many years his voice was one of many that the Soviet authorities did not want the West to hear, and so today we are fortunate that we do have the opportunity to hear him.
+For many years his voice was one of many that the Soviet authorities did not want the West to hear, and so today we are fortunate that we do

 Mr. Bukovsky, you have a prepared statement, will you proceed.

 STATEMENT OF VLADIMIR BUKOVSKY